Lonami/grammers/grammers-client/DEPS.md

 Enables the user to use HTML text to send formatted messages.

+## snafu

+Used to create and work with error types.

 ## tokio

 Used to coordinate the asynchronous methods of the client.